san francisco web design

 Replace the cam cover and the retaining Allen bolts.

-Before going any further it is worth checking that you have an oil feed by taking out the check bolt and turning the engine over on the starter with the sparkplug out (but grounded!).
+Before going any further, check that you have an oil feed by taking out the check bolt and turning the engine over on the starter with the sparkplug out (but grounded!).

 Assuming all OK, the exhaust and head steadies can be replaced.